-12V units can be triggered by Pertronix/Aldon Ignitor (ask for details).
+12V units can be triggered by Pertronix/Aldon Ignitor.
+Pertronix Ignitor 1,2 reliably(not compatible with pertronix 3) Ask for instructions as the Pertronix hooks up differently, and only negative ground Pertronix modules are suitable triggers.
+Also, to protect the switch on the CDI, only use coils with primary resistance 1.2 ohms or greater.
 6V units can be triggered by 6V Pertronix/Aldon, but it is not recommended due to the high minimum voltage requirement of the Pertronix/Aldon.
-12V and 6V units can be triggered by 123 brand electronic distributors.
+12V and 6V units can be triggered by 123 brand electronic distributors as well as many other electronic ignitions that switch coil current on the ground side of the coil.

 The Winterburn CDI is voltage controlled to limit insulation stress to vintage ignition components.
 It's current (amperage) that lights fuel, not voltage.
 Spark power is controlled to ensure spark plugs and high voltage contacts have life expectancies exceeding those of today's automotive ignition systems.
 Excessive spark energy with high peak spark power, can wreak havoc with stock ignition components and this is a problem with most* high energy CD ignitions on the market today.
 The Winterburn CDI strikes a balance such that stock components last longer than with the Kettering system, while greatly increasing performance.

 *(One popular manufacturer of CD ignitions claims a